Top Democrat calls for audit of Iowa caucuses as problems delay final tally

 No winner has been declared four days after the caucuses took place in roughly 1,600 locations throughout Iowa on Monday night, and the troubled process has clouded Democrats’ initial efforts to find a challenger to Republican President Donald Trump in November.

+“We owe it to the thousands of Iowa Democratic volunteers and caucusgoers to remain focused on collecting and reviewing incoming results,” Price said in a statement posted on Twitter.

+“Should any presidential campaign in compliance with the Iowa Delegate Selection Plan request a recanvass, the IDP is prepared.”

-Under party rules, a recanvass would involve a hand audit of caucus-site math to recount the worksheets and forms that were submitted via telephone and a mobile app on caucus night.
+Under party rules, a recanvass would involve a hand audit of caucus-site math to recount the worksheets and forms that were submitted via telephone and a new mobile app on caucus night.

-With 97% of precincts counted, Pete Buttigieg, the 38-year-old former mayor of South Bend, Indiana, has 26.2% of state delegate equivalents and U.S. Senator Bernie Sanders has 26.1%, according to the Iowa Democratic Party.
+With 97% of precincts counted, Pete Buttigieg, the 38-year-old former mayor of South Bend, Indiana, has 26.2% of state delegate equivalents and U.S. Senator Bernie Sanders of Vermont has 26.1%, according to the state party.

 Buttigieg, ahead in the delegates that will be used to determine a winner, has claimed victory in the race.
 As has Sanders, who has a slight lead in the equivalent of Iowa’s popular vote, which will not be used to determine a winner.

-It was not immediately clear on Thursday when the rest of the results would be released or if the local party would recanvass.
+It was not clear when the remainder of the results would be released.

-Party officials initially attributed the delays to a technical problem with a new mobile app, but other concerns have emerged through the week, complicating efforts to release the final tallies.
+Party officials initially attributed the delays to a technical problem with the new mobile app, but other concerns have since emerged, complicating efforts to release the final tallies.

-The Iowa Democratic Party received an “unusually high volume of inbound calls” to its caucus hotline on Monday night from “callers who would hang up immediately after being connected, supporters of President Trump who called to express their displeasure with the Democratic Party, and Iowans looking to confirm details,” a party official said on Thursday.
+The Iowa Democratic Party received an “unusually high volume of inbound calls” to its caucus hotline on Monday night from “callers who would hang up immediately after being connected, supporters of President Trump who called to express their displeasure with the Democratic Party, and Iowans looking to confirm details,” a party official said.

-Party staff worked to flag and block repeat callers who appeared to be attempting to jam the lines and interfere with the reporting of caucus results, and the call volume was “highly irregular” compared to previous caucuses, the official said.
+The call volume was “highly irregular” compared with previous caucuses, the official said.

 The New York Times has also reported that more than 100 precincts reported results that were inconsistent, had missing data or were not possible under the caucus rules, casting doubt on the count.

-The Iowa Democratic Party declined to comment on inconsistencies and has said previously they would use photos of the results and a paper trail to ensure an accurate count.
+The Iowa Democratic Party declined to comment on inconsistencies.

 Both parties have criticized Iowa’s process.

-Trump took another swipe at Democrats over the Iowa caucuses during an address celebrating his acquittal on impeachment charges.

-“They can’t count some simple votes and yet they want to take over your healthcare system,” said Trump.
+“They can’t count some simple votes and yet they want to take over your healthcare system,” Trump said of Democrats during an address celebrating his acquittal on impeachment charges.

-However, his own party switched the declared Iowa winner two weeks after its Iowa caucuses in 2012.
+However, his own party switched the declared Iowa winner two weeks after its own Iowa caucuses in 2012.

-Sanders, while campaigning on Thursday in New Hampshire, which hosts the next nominating contest early next week, said it was a “screw-up” that was unfair to all candidates.
+Sanders, campaigning on Thursday in New Hampshire, which hosts the next nominating contest early next week, said it was a “screwup” that was unfair to all candidates.

 Former Vice President Joe Biden, once considered the Democratic front-runner nationally but lagging in fourth place in Iowa behind Senator Elizabeth Warren, said on Wednesday the process was “a gut punch.”